ericlaurits/personal-site/about.md

 Brown, E. L., Casablanca, F., Dugan, J., Latham, C., Lee, N., & **Laurits, E.** (2018, March).
 Responsive partnerships, responsive educators, responsive students.
 Paper presented at the National Association of Professional Development Schools Conference.
 Jacksonville, FL.

 Brown, E. L., Lee, N. Latham, C., Dugan, J., Casablanca, F., & **Laurits, E.** (2018, March).
 Straddling classroom walls: Bringing a renewed commitment to our communities through PDS partnerships.
 Paper presented at the National Association of Professional Development Schools Conference.
 Jacksonville, FL.

-- **fixed assets**
-  - property
-  - building
-  - equipment (such as factory machinery)
-- **intangible assets**
-  - copyrights
-  - trademarks
-  - patents
-    - pending
-    - international
-- goodwill

-Owner's equity, sometimes referred to as net assets, is represented differently depending on the type of business ownership.
-Business ownership can be in the form of a sole proprietorship, partnership, or a corporation.
-For a corporation, the owner's equity portion usually shows common stock, and retained earnings (earnings kept in the company).
-Retained earnings come from the retained earnings statement, prepared prior to the balance sheet.